Arman001/CNN_Scratch/README.md

 I created this model while working on my thesis to help me build deep understanding of CNN.

-This is also trained using degree 2 polynomial approximation of  ReLU for gathering weights and biases for my [Encrypted CNN](https://github.com/Arman001/CNN_Encrypted).
-There are version present of stride 2 and 3 for the purpose of better implementation on the fully homomorphic encrypted data.
+This is also trained using degree 2 polynomial approximation of  ReLU a part from simpler ReLU for gathering weights and biases for my [Encrypted CNN](https://github.com/Arman001/CNN_Encrypted).
+There are versions present of stride 2 and 3 for the purpose of better implementation on the fully homomorphic encrypted data.

 This is a very slow version as I used loops to perform convolution and pooling operation.
 But it can provide good understanding.